 Food and recipes

 - Try to eat a freshly prepared and warm meal at least twice a day.
 Try not to eat leftovers.
 Ask your family, neighboors and friends to cook for you, make a schedule so to have one freshly-cooked meal each day – read more here.

-- Easy to digest foods like soups, stews.
+- Privilege easy to digest foods like soups, stews, rice, etc.

-- Each meal should contain an ingredient rich in protein (if you are vegetarian think of tofu, almonds, almond past, tahin, green leafy vegetables, tempeh, nuts, spirulline).
+- Each meal should contain an ingredient rich in protein (if you are vegetarian think of tofu, almonds, almond paste, tahini, green leafy vegetables, tempeh, nuts, spirulina).

 - Drink plenty of water and herbal tea.